-A person excluded from a legal definition of an investment adviser is not subject to registration, rules, or regulations typically applicable to advisory firms.
-The USA explicitly mentions the following investment adviser exclusions:
+A person who is excluded from the legal definition of an investment adviser isn’t subject to the registration, rules, or regulations that normally apply to advisory firms.
+The USA explicitly lists the following investment adviser exclusions:

 Investment adviser representatives (IARs)